-Note: applicants for this position must reside in New York, California, Washington, Massachusetts, Maryland, Tennessee, Pennsylvania, or the District of Columbia are preferred but we will consider exceptional candidates from other states.
+Note: applicants for this position in New York, California, Washington, Massachusetts, Maryland, Tennessee, Pennsylvania, or the District of Columbia are preferred but we will consider exceptional candidates from other states.

 The U. S. Federation of Worker Co-ops (USFWC) is the national grassroots membership organization for worker cooperatives and other democratic workplaces.
 Our mission is to build a thriving cooperative movement of stable, empowering jobs through worker-ownership.
 Representing more than 350 member workplaces and an estimated 8,000 workers across the country, we advance worker-owned, -managed, and -governed workplaces through cooperative education, advocacy and development.

 The Director of Education and Training leads two important USFWC programs: our training and technical assistance program (Co-op Clinic) and our consulting program.
 Our Co-op Clinic provides training and technical assistance to worker cooperatives and democratic workplaces and adjacent organizations through trainings, resources, and a network of peer advisors from the field who provide direct technical assistance.
 Our fee-for-service consulting program complements and subsidizes our Co-op Clinic by providing training and facilitation to clients outside of our membership, who range from cooperative businesses to mission-aligned nonprofits.
 This program brings critical income to the USFWC while supporting racial justice and advancing our visions for an expanded solidarity economy.

 USFWC’s work in training, technical assistance and consulting is guided by participatory approaches rooted in a robust analysis of justice, restoration, democracy, and collective liberation.
 Our education and training work has been building for several years, and demand for our services from members and clients continues to grow.
 The person in this position will have the opportunity to further build out these programs and drive impact for the solidarity economy ecosystem.